 [updated January 2019 with help from Pattie]

 I travel a lot, both for work, and some with family.
 One of the areas I most enjoy visiting is New Mexico.
+I have been visiting NM nearly yearly for over two decades.
 There is something about the combination of scenery, food, and general atmosphere that appeals to me; I find the geology of NM particularly interesting.
 I haven’t lived there, although I hope to spend my upcoming sabbatical in the Albuquerque area, so it will be interesting to see how my impressions hold up over an extended visit.

 In recent weeks I have spoken with 3 different couples who are headed to NM for something or other.
 I provided some recommendations based on my experiences.
 Now, in the spirit of “If you need to do something 3 times, find a way to automate it” I have decided to jot down some notes here for others.